Asunción: Healthcare

 Asunción houses most of the large medical centers throughout the country.
 There are currently more than 50 places that provide primary health care.
-Public Health is dependent on the State and completely free.
+While public health is dependent on the State and completely free in theory, medicine scarcity and overcrowding in hospitals is frequently reported.
 Through a resolution promoted by President Fernando Lugo in December 2009, free treatment applies at the national level.
 This has made it possible for more people to have access to different health services, ranging from outpatient consultations to highly complex interventions in public hospitals.

-Important private sanatoriums and highly complex centers offer their services.
-Some of them are the Medical Emergency Center, the Clinic Hospital, the Military Hospital, the Central Hospital of the Social Security Institute, the Rigoberto Caballero Police Hospital, among others.
+Some of the public hospitals located in the city are the Hospital del Trauma, the Hospital Militar, the Hospital Central del IPS, and the Hospital Central Policial Rigoberto Caballero.

 Security

 Asunción previously did not have its own police force.
 Despite being an independent municipality, Paraguayan legislation does not establish the creation of police forces by districts.
 All public security was protected by the National Police.
 However, on 23 December 2010, the former municipal mayor Arnaldo Samaniego promulgated the first ordinance that created the Municipal Police of Asunción, taking into account that one of the priorities of his government program was citizen security.
 Currently, the Municipal Police of Asunción is made up of 52 police officers.

+Records of the National Police, corresponding to the January-June semester of 2025, show that the highest concentration of criminal cases in the country occurred in the Central and Asunción departments, with 1,843 and 1,275 people apprehended or detained, respectively.
+Regarding the reasons, 38% of the proceedings were linked to acts against property, followed by cases related to physical integrity (24%), public safety (15%), "freedom" (9%) and "life" (6%).
+According to nation-wide research by CONACYT, "98.5% of the population in Asuncion reported that crime has increased in recent years."
+However, it also reported that "Both homicide and property crimes showed a downward trend in Asunción between 2010 and 2017, with the number of reported cases decreasing by 23.7% and property crimes by 24.3%."